|Nutrition Facts (per serving)|

-The dough used in this recipe also can be used to make paska peeps -- small, chick-shaped dinner rolls.
+The dough used in this recipe also can be used to make paska peeps—small, chick-shaped dinner rolls.

-- Dissolve yeast and 1 tablespoon sugar in warm water placed in a mixing bowl or stand mixer bowl that has been warmed.
+Dissolve yeast and 1 tablespoon sugar in warm water placed in a mixing bowl or stand mixer bowl that has been warmed.
 Let proof for 5 minutes.

-- Add eggs, reserved milk mixture, and 4 1/2 cups of the flour.
+Add eggs, reserved milk mixture, and 4 1/2 cups of the flour.
 With the dough hook attachment, mix on speed 2 for 1 minute.

-- Continue mixing on speed 2, and add remaining flour 1/2 cup at a time and mix about 2 minutes or until dough clings to hook and cleans sides of the bowl.
+Continue mixing on speed 2, and add remaining flour 1/2 cup at a time and mix about 2 minutes or until dough clings to hook and cleans sides of the bowl.

-- Continue mixing 2 minutes longer or until dough is smooth and elastic.
+Continue mixing 2 minutes longer or until dough is smooth and elastic.
 It will be sticky to the touch.

-- Place dough in greased bowl, turning to grease top.
+Place dough in greased bowl, turning to grease top.
 Cover and let rise in warm place about 1 to 2 hours or until doubled.

 Shape each third piece of dough into a round loaf in the prepared pans.
 Using reserved dough, decorate with a cross in center or braids around the edge.

-- Heat oven to 350 F. Gently brush tops of risen dough with milk or beaten egg yolk.
+Pre heat oven to 350 F. Gently brush tops of risen dough with milk or beaten egg yolk.

 To Make Paska Peeps

-- After dough has risen the first time, portion out 1/8 cup dough for each peep.
+After dough has risen the first time, portion out 1/8 cup dough for each peep.
 Let rest, covered, a few minutes.

-- Roll each portion into a 10-inch rope.
+Roll each portion into a 10-inch rope.
 Form a knot with a short end sticking out for the head and the long end of the tail.
 Position the knot so that it looks like wings sticking up and the head is in an upright position.

-- Tweak the head to shape a beak and embed cloves (cut off the stem end) or 1/6 of a raisin for the eyes.
+Tweak the head to shape a beak and embed cloves (cut off the stem end) or 1/6 of a raisin for the eyes.
 Place on greased cookie sheet.
 Flatten long end a bit and make 3 to 4 slashes on it, being careful NOT to cut completely through the dough, to give the appearance of tail feathers.